ajworkshere/foryou.raghavi/README.md

                     <p>I could have just walked up to you and asked you out with a simple "Hey, want to grab coffee?"
 But you're not just anyone, Raghavi.
 You're someone who deserves to know that when I like someone, I don't do things halfway.</p>

                     <p>So instead of a casual approach, I spent sleepless nights learning HTML, CSS, and JavaScript.
-I watched countless YouTube tutorials, debugged code until 3 AM, and redesigned this website probably 50 times – all because I wanted to create something as unique and special as you are.</p>
+I tried countless ideas, themes, debugged code until 6 AM, and redesigned this website probably 50 times – all because I wanted to create something as unique and special as you are.</p>

                     <a href="#effort" class="cta-button nav-link">See My Journey</a>
                 </div>